Symptoms of Bipolar Disorder

 What Does Bipolar Mean?

-Whether you've just been diagnosed with bipolar disorder or you've been experiencing the signs for a while, it's important to understand how it affects your life.
+Whether you’ve just been diagnosed with bipolar disorder or you’ve been experiencing the signs for a while, it’s important to understand how it affects your life.
 Symptoms include erratic behavior, changes in energy levels and activity, and obsessive thoughts and behaviors.
+Bipolar disorder people come from all backgrounds and ages.

 The most common symptoms of bipolar disorder are periods of extreme mania and depression.
 Some people experience only a few episodes throughout their lives.
 Others have more frequent, more severe episodes.
+Some individuals experience the most severe forms of bipolar disorder, which require specialized treatment.
+The most common symptoms of bipolar disorder are periods of extreme mania and depression.
+Some people experience only a few episodes throughout their lives.
+Others have more frequent, more severe episodes.
+Some individuals experience the most severe forms of bipolar disorder, which require specialized treatment.

 Bipolar disorder may also lead to psychosis, a condition in which someone experiences a break from reality.
 People suffering from the disorder may have thoughts of death, or thoughts of suicide.
+Major depression is a key feature of bipolar II disorder and is important for accurate diagnosis.

 The condition is treatable.
 Treatment methods include medications, psychoeducation, and stress reduction.
 Some people require hospitalization for a severe episode.
+Severe forms of bipolar disorder may require hospitalization and intensive treatment.

 Treatments can help you manage your symptoms and live a full life.
 You can find support from charities and support groups.
 The best way to treat bipolar disorder is to seek help from a professional.